jboinembalome/MVVM-Light-Toolkit-Fundamentals-In-WPF/README.md

 ## Get started

-After cloning or downloading the repository:,
+After cloning or downloading the repository:
 - Reinstall the NugGet packages (if it not already installed) with this command: "*Update-Package -reinstall*"
 - To change the startup project from the Solution Explorer, right-click the desired project and choose "Set as StartUp Project" from the context-sensitive menu that is displayed.
 You can also choose this menu item from the Project menu.